GeorgeFreelanceDeveloper/cTraderBots/README.md

 # cTraderBots
-Ctrader bots for automation tasks in trading.
+cTrader bots for automation tasks in trading.